amushtaev/gatsby-starter-netlify-cms/src/pages/blog/best-facebook-video-marketing-tips.md

   - video ads
   - video advertising
 seo_title: 8 Best Facebook Video Marketing Tips to Boost Your Sales
-metadescription:
+metadescription: Check out top Facebook video marketing tips, see attractive ad examples, and learn how to make high-quality video ads in this special guide.
 focus_keyphrase: facebook video marketing tips
-seotitle: 8 Best Facebook Video Marketing Tips
+seotitle: 8 Best Facebook Video Marketing Tips to Boost Your Sales
 ---
 <!--StartFragment-->

-<script src="https://0ec8dc1fc179467d8f9052a5df6153cd.js.ubembed.com" async></script>

 **[Video marketing for Facebook](https://softcube.com/)** is like Cinématographe for the Lumière brothers — it’s a new opportunity for business expansion.